MaxInGaussian/TLGProb/README.md

 # TLGProb

 Sports analytics is gaining much attention in the research community nowadays.
-This paper deals with a prominent problem in sports analytics, namely, winning probability calculation.
+This project deals with a prominent problem in sports analytics, namely, winning probability calculation.
 In particular, we focus on the two-team sports.
 A novel model called TLGProb is proposed by stacking a non-linear regression model – Gaussian process regression (GPR) to address complex association between match